Arction/javascript-charts-performance-comparison-heatmaps/README.md

 These libraries FPS quickly plummets to 5-15 range and even with 25x25 heat map (125 total data samples) they use 100% of available CPU power.

 In _refreshing_ stress tests, it becomes apparent that even other hardware accelerated charts can't keep up, performing on average **~3 times slower** and finally crashing as the heat map size exceeds 3000x3000.
 While at this level, the amount of data changes is simply too large to manage in a web browser, _Lightning Chart JS_ still persists all the way to 10000x10000 heat maps (100 million data points!!) and further without crashing.
+To put it into perspective, in this case the chart is receiving data at a rate equal to 100 000 data sources with 1 kHz sample rate.

 **However**, what really makes _LightningChart JS_ shine above the other charts is the _appending_ stress test;